neicnordic/sda-pipeline/cmd/verify/verify.md

 1. The message is validated as valid JSON that matches the "ingestion-verification" schema (defined in sda-common).
 If the message can’t be validated it is discarded with an error message in the logs.

+1. A check is performed to get the status of the file that is to be verified, if the status is `DISABLED` the work is aborted, the file will be removed from the archive and the message will be acked.

 1. The service attempts to fetch the header for the file id in the message from the database.
 If this fails a NACK will be sent for the RabbitMQ message, the error will be written to the logs, and sent to the RabbitMQ error queue.